Welsh Champion Hurdle Preview, Tips, Runners & Trends

 Andy Powell

-Originally run at Chepstow racecourse and was dropped from the racing calendar in 2003 after a decline in the number of runners being entered into the race, however, in 2011 the race was revived at Ffos Las.
+Originally run at Chepstow racecourse, it was dropped from the racing calendar in 2003 after a decline in the number of runners being entered into the race; however, in 2011, the race was revived at Ffos Las.
+It stayed at Ffos Las until 2025, when it returned to Chepstow as part of a three-day Welsh Racing Festival.

 Welsh Champion Hurdle Information:

-These are the top three quickest-run Welsh Champion Hurdle over the last 13 renewals:
+These are the top three quickest-run Welsh Champion Hurdle races over the last 14 renewals:

 1. Effernock Fizz (3:34.43) in 2022